 For a long time, I was so anxious to show my blogs to others, to share them on social media, but the more I do it, the easier it becomes.

 Besides, your readers love to know who you are.
 Your face builds trust.

 Nowadays, I don’t mind promoting myself anymore… well, ok, let’s be honest… I almost don’t mind it anymore.
 Still got some small fears to conquer here. 😉

 It became normal to promote myself on social media and it’s just something you need to get used to.

 If you’re introverted too, this is not the moment to bail on your blogging dreams, on the contrary, it might be the biggest reason why you should start!
 You will grow as a person and you will learn to overcome your own fears.

 10. Blogging gives you a purpose

 There isn’t a day when I get up with an empty to-do list.
 NEVER.
-There’s always a new post to write, there’s always something to change about my blog design, more to promote on social media, the list is endless.
+There’s always a new post to write, there’s always something to change about my blog design, more to promote on social media, and the list is endless.
 Your blog is never finished and when it’s your passion, you always want to work on it.

-Since I started blogging I have this constant creative flow of thoughts going through my mind with topics I want to write about, content I want to share, ideas for printables, and courses.
+Since I started blogging I have had this constant creative flow of thoughts going through my mind with topics I want to write about, content I want to share, ideas for printables, and courses.
 And I love this feeling of creativity inside of me.